Add To Favorites

-Read the Japanese fable "Tsuru no Ongaeshi."
+Read the Japanese fable "Tsuru no Ongaeshi" to students.
 The fable's main character plucked its own feathers to weave into cloth.
 Why did it do this?

-To begin your crane feather project, fold several sheets of white paper in half.
-Cover your art area with recycled newspaper.
+Invite students to create their own feathers.
+To begin the crane feather project, students fold several sheets of white paper in half and cover their work area with recycled newspaper.
 Use Crayola® Watercolor Paints to create a large feather on each sheet, using the fold line as the center of the feather.
-Let air-dry.
+Allow to air-dry.

-Cut out the feathers with Crayola Scissors.
+Students cut out the paper feathers with Crayola Scissors.
 Cut small slits into the colored sides of the feathers to give them texture.
-Ruffle these slits with your fingers.
+Ruffle these slits with fingers.